-In a previous podcast, Protiviti Managing Director Risk Magliozzi discussed key themes from the SIFMA IAS conference, which took place in late October in Miami.
+In a previous podcast, Protiviti Managing Director Rick Magliozzi discussed key themes from the SIFMA IAS conference, which took place in late October in Miami.
 In this follow-up segment, managing directors Doug Wilbert and Carl Hatfield, who presented at the conference, focus on the role of internal audit, and what first- and second-line functions can do to facilitate internal audit’s role in an operational resilience program.
 Full transcript below.

 SIFMA Conference Recap with Carl Hatfield and Doug Wilbert